 However, my view is the way our brains work, the way our bodies work and our conditioning into this patriarchal system, means we are completely different from men – and that means we have entirely different needs.

-Our hormones, which affect our moods are re-grouping in a monthly cycle; something that does not happen to men.
-The words used to describe ambitious women, differ wildly to the words you would use on a man behaving in exactly the same way.
+Our hormones, which affect our moods, are re-grouping in a monthly cycle, something that does not happen to men.
+The words used to describe ambitious women differ wildly to the words you would use for a man behaving in exactly the same way.

 So, yes I think all therapy should be from a gender-considered point of view.
 We’re not taught that in our training sessions and classrooms; we’re taught tools and techniques for ‘clients’.
 We are taught to approach every client as an individual and to use tools and techniques to suit.

 Okay, but I believe women need particular help in areas that men simply haven’t even thought about.

 And that’s the real dilemma; men are so unaffected by things women face, they literally have never thought about it.
 An example of this is the difference parenting boys or girls.
 My sister (who has two boys) and I (who has two girls) are growing them up in different worlds.
 I spend a lot of time finding books which feature strong, feisty girls; she doesn’t even have to think about it.
 I spend a lot of time promoting gender-neutral toys/clothes; she doesn’t have to think about it.
 I spend a lot of time encouraging my girls to take their space alongside boys (instead of giving them an audience), and she doesn’t have to think about that either.
 Because this stuff starts in the playground…

 So these ‘different worlds’ start early and they don’t stop; girls obsess over their beauty, women over fertility, older women over getting old….we are caught up in a lonely dance of self-loathing, while men network, improve and succeed.